 Million-Dollar-Plus Cars Sold at Public Auctions in 2025

-Thus far In 2025, at least* 38 cars were sold at public auctions for over a million dollars. (*Definitions vary, results include auction premium, charity lots, and post-hammer deals announced in first published results.)
+Thus far in 2025, (after Amelia Island) at least* 82 cars were sold at public auctions for over a million dollars. (*Definitions vary, results include auction premium, charity lots, and post-hammer deals announced in first published results.)

 - January 26: 9 at Kissimmee (9 – Mecum), 17 at Arizona / Scottsdale (9 – Barrett-Jackson, 7 – RM Sotheby’s, 1 – Bonhams)